 11.22.6.4.10.2 TB Passive Range Location Ranging Measurement Sounding

 The TB passive range Passive Location Ranging measurement sounding part commences a SIFS time after the TB polling part in the and is the 2nd part of the TB passive range Passive Location Ranging measurement sequence.
-The TB passive range Passive Location Ranging measurement sounding part is composed by one or more TB PUS Passive Location Sounding Sub-variant Location Trigger frame and an uplink TB SU sounding NDP PPDU exchanges sequences, a Ranging NDPA frame, and an downlink TB SU sounding NDP PPDU transmissions.
+The TB passive range Passive Location Ranging measurement sounding part is composed by one or more TB PUS Passive Location Sounding Sub-variant Location Trigger frame and an uplink TB SU sounding NDP PPDU HE Ranging NDP PPDU exchanges sequences, a Ranging NDPA frame, and an downlink HE Ranging NDP PPDU TB SU sounding NDP PPDU transmissions.

 An RSTA shall transmit one or more TB PUS Passive Location Sounding Sub-variant Location Trigger frames each of which is addressed to a single ISTA, the first one coming a SIFS time after the TB polling part.

-An ISTA addressed by the RA field RID in of the TB PUS Passive Location Sounding Sub-variant Location Trigger frame shall transmit an uplink TB SU sounding NDP PPDU a SIFS time after the reception of the TB PUS Passive Location Sounding Sub-variant Location Trigger frame.
+An ISTA addressed by the RA field RID in of the TB PUS Passive Location Sounding Sub-variant Location Trigger frame shall transmit an uplink TB SU sounding NDP PPDU HE Ranging NDP PPDU a SIFS time after the reception of the TB PUS Passive Location Sounding Sub-variant Location Trigger frame.

-After sending all pending TB PUS Passive Location Sounding Sub-variant Location Trigger frames, the RSTA shall transmit a Ranging NDPA frame followed by an downlink TB SU sounding NDP PPDU within a SIFS interval.
+After sending all pending TB PUS Passive Location Sounding Sub-variant Location Trigger frames, the RSTA shall transmit a Ranging NDPA frame followed by an downlink TB SU sounding NDP PPDU HE Ranging NDP PPDU within a SIFS interval.

 An RSTA transmitting an TB PUS Passive Location Sounding Sub-variant Location Trigger frame to an ISTA shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the TB PUS Passive Location Sounding Sub-variant Location Trigger frame.

-An RSTA transmitting a Ranging NDP Announcement frame and an downlink TB SU sounding NDP PPDU after receiving an uplink TB TB sounding NDP PPDU as a response of to an TB PUS Passive Location Sounding Sub-variant Location Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the TB PUS Passive Location Sounding Sub-variant Location Trigger frame.
+An RSTA transmitting a Ranging NDP Announcement frame and an downlink TB SU sounding NDP PPDU HE Ranging NDP PPDU after receiving an uplink TB TB sounding NDP PPDU HE Ranging NDP PPDU as a response of to an TB PUS Passive Location Sounding Sub-variant Location Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the TB PUS Passive Location Sounding Sub-variant Location Trigger frame.

-An ISTA transmitting an uplink TB SU sounding NDP PPDU as a response of to an TB PUS Passive Location Sounding Sub-variant Location Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the TB PUS Passive Location Sounding Sub-variant Location Trigger frame.
+An ISTA transmitting an uplink TB SU sounding NDP PPDU HE Ranging NDP PPDU as a response of to an TB PUS Passive Location Sounding Sub-variant Location Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the TB PUS Passive Location Sounding Sub-variant Location Trigger frame.

-Similar to in TB Ranging, an ISTA participating in a Passive Location Ranging exchange shall measure the TOD of its own and the TOA of when it receives the RSTA’s .
-In addition, optionally the ISTA also reports the TOAs of when it receives the s transmitted by the other ISTAs participating in the Passive Location Ranging exchange.
+Similar to in TB Ranging, an ISTA participating in a Passive Location Ranging exchange shall measure the TOD of its own HE Ranging NDP PPDU and the TOA of when it receives the RSTA’s HE Ranging NDP PPDU.
+In addition, optionally the ISTA also reports the TOAs of when it receives the HE Ranging NDP PPDUs transmitted by the other ISTAs participating in the Passive Location Ranging exchange.
 By reporting the TOA time stamps for when it received the other ISTAs NPD transmissions, the quality of the location estimate for a STA listening in to the Passive Location exchanges can be improved.

 The max number of Nsts used in the Passive Location Ranging exchanges is limited to 4.